open-telemetry/opentelemetry-js-contrib/packages/opentelemetry-sql-common/README.md

-# Redis Common Utils for OpenTelemetry SQL packages
+# Common Utils for OpenTelemetry SQL packages

 This is an internal utils package used for the different SQL instrumentations: